clouddrove/terraform-azure-labels/README.md

 ## Testing
-In this module testing is performed with [terratest](https://github.com/gruntwork-io/terratest) and it creates a small piece of infrastructure, matches the output like ARN, ID and Tags name etc and destroy infrastructure in your AWS account.
+In this module testing is performed with [terratest](https://github.com/gruntwork-io/terratest) and it creates a small piece of infrastructure, matches the output like ARN, ID and Tags name etc and destroy infrastructure in your AZURE account.
 This testing is written in GO, so you need a [GO environment](https://golang.org/doc/install) in your system.

 You need to run the following command in the testing folder:
 ```hcl